TheraForge/OTFMagicBox/README.md

 Go to the Login section in the `ModuleAppSysParameter.yml` file and customize the title and the description.

 If you want to use the *Sign up With Google* feature, then change the **showGoogleSignin** key to `true`.
 Then click on the `Info.plist` file.
 Xcode will show the contents of the `Info.plist` file as a list of settings (key-value pairs).
-Go to the row with the key named “GIDClientID”.
-Click on the Value column of that row and change the value to the one required by your application which you get from the Google developer portal.
-Then find the "CFBundleURLSchemes" key in the Info.plist file and add the URLSchemes value, which you can also get from the Google developer portal.
-Also add the URLSchemes value in the URL Types row as shown in the figure below.
+Go to the row with the key named “GIDClientID” Click on the Value column of that row and change the value to your application which you get from the google developer portal.
+Find the "CFBundleURLSchemes" key in Info.plist file and add the URLSchemes in value you can also get this value from google developer portal.
+Also add the URLSchemes in URL Types as shown in the figure below.

 <img src="Docs/84-urlScheme.png" width=45% height=45%>